 Later, police investigators worked with a wired informant to speak to two alleged hitman.
 Both of these men, DaMario Paramore and Heywood Griffin, claimed to have been the ones who murdered Peters and her children.
 Judge Hankinson has struggled to decide how the unusual and outlying evidence should be handled in the case.
 Only parts of the testimony, for example, have been admitted as usable evidence.

 As a steadfast defender of the accused and their inalienable rights, Tallahassee criminal defense Attorney Nathan Prince will continue to work on the case and represent Segura.
 Undeterred by the continued efforts of the prosecution, he and the entire criminal defense law firm are hopeful for the future.
 The deadlocked jury indicates that there is significant doubt among the jurors, which will play to Segura’s benefit, as he must only be convicted if the highest of evidential standards are met.

 To learn more about this ongoing story, you can read two recent articles posted by the Tallahassee Democrat newsgroup:

 To learn more about Attorney Nathan Prince and his legal abilities, you are encouraged to view these videos of his opening and closing arguments presented during the Segura trial:

-Of course, if you require the assistance of a talented Tallahassee criminal defense lawyer for a case of your own, you should contact the Law Office of Nathan Prince.
+Of course, if you require the assistance of one of the best Tallahassee criminal defense lawyers for a case of your own, you should contact the Law Office of Nathan Prince.
 Attorney Prince has personally handled more than 2,500 cases throughout his years of legal experience, accruing an impressive case result history.
 Call (850) 601-5690 at your first opportunity to request a confidential and complimentary case evaluation with Attorney Prince.